 It is advisable to store Skinlite Cream in a cool and dry place away from direct heat and sunlight.
 One must keep the medicine away from the reach of children and pets.
 The packaging of Skinlite Cream must be kept intact in order to maintain its effect when being administered.

 Ans: Skinlite Cream is a skin lightening agent that is primarily used to reduce dark spots and lighten the skin.
 It may also be used to treat skin discolourations.
-In certain cases, doctors may also prescribe this cream to treat acne, eczema, melasma and dermatitis.
+In certain cases, doctors may also prescribe this drug to treat acne, eczema, melasma and dermatitis.

 Ans: No, Skinlite Cream is not addictive by nature.
-However, the use of this cream for more than 6 to 8 weeks is not recommended.
+However, the use of this for more than 6 to 8 weeks is not recommended.
 For case-specific recommendations, it is advised to consult a medical practitioner.

 Ans: Skinlite Cream is a skin-lightening agent that works by stopping the production of tyrosinase enzyme (an important enzyme for biosynthesis of melanin pigments).
 This, in turn, lightens the skin by stopping the production of melanin.

 Ans: Yes, Skinlite Cream may cause dry skin in certain cases.
-However, it is a rare side effect of the cream.
+However, it is a rare side effect of the medicine.
 It is advisable to consult a doctor in case the patient experiences excessive dryness of skin.

 Ans: Yes.
 An allergic reaction is one of the most common reported side effects of Skinlite Cream.
 It may cause depigmentation, eczema and skin rashes.
 In case a person experiences any such reaction, he or she must consult a doctor to seek an appropriate remedy.